Variations of baseball: Kickball

 Kickball is a popular variation of baseball, which involves batters kicking the ball with their legs.
 The ball is thrown underhand by the pitcher, and must roll to the batter.

 Matball

 Matball, also known as Big Base, is a variation of kickball where multiple runners can be on a base, with the bases being large mats.

 Variations of Baseball5

 Baseball5 is a variation of baseball which does not have several elements of conventional baseball, such as pitchers and bats.

 Punchball

 Punchball/slapball is played with the hands: batters start each play off by hitting the ball into play using their bare hands.
 There is no pitcher.

 Cuatro esquinas

 Cuatro esquinas (transl. four corners) is a Cuban street game that inspired the creation of Baseball5.

 Pelotica de goma

 Pelotica de goma is a Venezuelan street game which has been played for over 70 years.

 Unorthodox variations

+Banana Ball

+Banana Ball is a proprietary, alternative version of baseball developed by the Savannah Bananas and in implemented in their own league, the Banana Ball Championship League.
+The rule changes force a faster pace of play, allow for spectator interaction, and encourages gameplay that incorporates humorous and entertainment-focused moments.

 Box baseball

 Three boxes are drawn on the ground between the "pitcher" and "batter".
 The pitcher has to toss the ball underhand so that it bounces in the box closest to the batter, who then has to try to hit it (with their hand) back into the box nearest to the pitcher without letting the pitcher catch the ball.
 The box in the middle is considered foul territory, and neither player is allowed to step into the boxes after hitting/pitching.
 Bases are awarded according to how many bounces the ball takes after being hit by the batter and before being caught by the pitcher, with the game played to 9 innings.